OpenICT-Hanze/OpenICT-Checkin-Docs/docs/source/installation.rst

    (project/) $ composer install
    (project/) $ composer update
-   (project/) $ composer dump-autoload

    (project/) $ php artisan key:generate

 This will install all the required filed, make sure they are updated and set them up for auto-loading.
 After this, you will generate your own security key for the application.

-Technically, you should now see the project as below!
+Technically, you should now see the project as below! `You can also click this link to go to the localhost page. <http://localhost/OpenICT-Checkin/public/>`_

 .. image:: frontpage.png
    :align: center

 .. note::

-   Make sure to prepare the required database in advance.
-If no database is present, the application will **NOT** load and you will see a `500: error` page instead of the image above.
+   Error 500 page instead of the project?
+Or a different error?
+Make sure to restart the apache server and run `composer update` again to make sure the application can gather all the packages.
+Otherwise, google the error given for a quick fix, or call for your team! :)

 .. _updating:
 Updating